XaspMe/RequesterService/README.md

 # RequesterService
-The application allows you to perform any actions at a given rhythm.
+The application allows you to perform any network action with the required delay.
+Application present .NET5 WebApi with Swagger and SEQ system in docker.

 To run application:
 1) Run docker-compose from app root.